Board of Directors

-Barbara is the Board Secretary for Animal Samaritans.
+Barbara is a founding Board Member for Animal Samaritans.
 She grew up is South Pasadena, California and lives in Palm Desert.
 She attended college at the University of Alabama, University of California Los Angeles, and California State University, Los Angeles.
 She received her Master’s Degree at Azusa Pacific.
 Barbara was also a teacher in Indio and Palm Desert.

-Barbara is one of the founding members of Animal Samaritans and started its Humane Education Program and Animal Assisted Therapy Program.
+Barbara is one of the founding members of Animal Samaritans and started its Humane Education Program and Animal Companion Therapy Program.
 Barbara has 2 children, 5 grandchildren and 1 great grandchild.
 Barbara resides in Palm Desert with her rescue dog and cat.

 Sandy is the Board Vice President for Animal Samaritans.
 She graduated from the University of Hawaii, Chabot College in California and California State University, Hayward.
 She was born in Encino and moved to Palm Springs where her family members were prominent hotel owners.
 She was a managing broker in Northern California before returning home to the desert.
 Sandy has worked as a real estate broker since 1980 and was appointed Managing Broker for Bennion Deville Home and has been the proud recipient of the Realtor of the Year Award.

 Sandy has two passions: real estate, and working for the rescue, health and safety of helpless animals.
 She has been a member of Animal Samaritans for over 20 years, served on the board, and is the newly elected Vice President.
 Sandy resides in Cathedral City with her spouse Ted and their rescue cats.

 Marcia Erickson Boate